mc3/serverPKI/docs/installation.rst

     host db1, port 2222, user dba and user pki_op are examples. dba must be pgsql superuser.
+    In scripts create_schema_pki.sql and create_triggers_pki.sql are GRANT statements which allow usage of objects by user serverPKI.
+To change this, you must edit those scripts.
     Create ~/.pgpass or client cert in ~/.postgresql::

      psql -h db1 -p 2222 -U dba postgres